Home Improvement Skills & Specialties Plumbing Plumbing Problems & Repairs

 KangeStudio / Getty Images

-Tank water heaters are designed with a heating element and a storage tank where hot water is stored until it's needed.
-This type of water heater is one of the most affordable options due to the prevalence of these systems in the market.
-These conventional heaters have a large insulated tank that can hold between 30 to 80 gallons of water, depending on the size of the tank.
+Tank water heaters are designed with a heating element and a storage tank where hot water is stored until needed.
+These water heaters are among the most affordable options due to their prevalence.
+These conventional heaters have a large insulated tank that can hold between 30 and 80 gallons of water, depending on the size of the tank.

-Typically, tank water heaters are powered by electricity or natural gas, though there are some models that may use liquid propane or oil.
-As cold water enters the tank, it is heated to a set temperature.
-Once the water inside the tank reached the designated temperature, the water heater stops actively heating the water.
+Typically, tank water heaters are powered by electricity or natural gas, though some models may use liquid propane or oil.
+Cold water enters the tank and is heated to a set temperature.
+Once the water inside the tank reaches the designated temperature, the water heater stops actively heating the water.
 When the hot water is used or enough time has passed for the water to cool, the unit will turn back on to reheat the water to the set temperature.

 • 02 of 07